WebizenAI/devdocs/Webizen Tech Stack/Webizen 3.0/HyperMediaContainers/Knowledge Documents.md

 6. A way to assert statements in relation to the costs incurred (time, resources, etc) to produce and or work on an artifact; and in-turn also, link those statements with those of others related to any contributed artifacts associated with a 'body of work'.

-Quick notes on how this might be applied using the current [[Documentation Method]]
+Quick notes on how this might be applied using the current [[DocumentationMethod]]

 #### Obsidian
 a.
 It would be useful to create an obsidian plugin that could look-up terms and provide a means to link a RDF URI or a http-uri with a secondary RDF Uri (RDF Statements) to the concept being described.